 Depending on the specifics of your case, your lawyer may be able to assist you further.
 You may be asked to avoid discussing your case, stay off of social media, or seek medical attention, for example.

-We at Karns & Karns know how stressful a rideshare accident may feel, but we dedicate ourselves to fighting for our clients and maximizing their compensation.
+We at Karns & Karns Personal Injury and Accident Attorneys know how stressful a rideshare accident may feel, but we dedicate ourselves to fighting for our clients and maximizing their compensation.
 Our legal team is compassionate and confident, allowing our clients to feel supported each step of the way.